Ludwig Traube (palaeographer): Early life and education

-Traube was born in Berlin, the son of a middle-class Jewish family, and studied at the universities of Munich and Greifswald.
-In 1883 he finished his Ph.D. with a dissertation entitled Varia libamenta critica.
-He finished his habilitation in classical and medieval philology in 1888 with a part of his book on Carolingian poetry (Karolingische Dichtungen).
+Traube was born in Berlin, the son of a middle-class Jewish family that boasted several eminent scientists.
+His father, Ludwig Traube, Sr., was a famous pulmonologist and medical researcher at Berlin's Charité hospital.
+The younger Traube's interests tended more towards languages and the humanities, and he studied classical philology at the universities of Munich and Greifswald.
+In 1883, he completed his Ph.D. at Munich with a dissertation entitled "Varia libamenta critica" ("Various Critical Tidbits"), which proposed a number of textual emendations and corrections to contemporary editions of Latin authors.
+He habilitated in classical and medieval philology in 1888 with a study of the ninth-century Anglo-Saxon poet Æthelwulf, which he published alongside several other critical essays on early medieval Latin poetry.